apify/apify-docs/content/academy/apify_platform/publishing_actors_on_apify_store/publishing_your_actor.md

 ## [](#readme) README

-The next step is to write a **README** detailing the actor’s features, reasons to scrape the targeted website, and an explanation about how to use the actor.
+The next step is to include a **README** detailing the actor’s features, reasons to scrape the targeted website, and an explanation about how to use the actor.

-Keep in mind that the actor’s README is generated from your README.md file, and you can apply the same [SEO principles](https://docs.apify.com/actors/publishing/seo-and-promotion) throughout the README.
+Keep in mind that the actor’s README is generated from your README.md file, and you can apply the same [SEO principles]({{ apify_platform/publishing_actors_on_apify_store/seo_and_promotion.md}})! described in the previous lesson to your README.

-To save some time when writing an actor’s README, we recommend using the template below as a starting point:
+To save some time when writing an actor’s README, you can use the template below as a starting point:

 [https://github.com/zpelechova/readme-template](https://github.com/zpelechova/readme-template)

 Note that the complexity of the README should match the actor’s complexity.
 This means that the template above is not immutable and that you can adapt it to fit the particularities of your actor.
-You can check our guide, **[How to write great README for your actors](https://help.apify.com/en/articles/2912548-how-to-write-great-readme-for-your-actors)**, for more examples of README files.

 ## [](#make-your-actor-public) Make your actor Public